-I grew up Mormon.
+I grew up a member of The Church of Jesus Christ of Latter-day Saints.
 So my perception of sex was heavily influenced by what I was taught at church.

 And while Latter-day Saints have room for improvement in how we discuss sex, and my experience is far from universal, I think the positive lessons I did learn are worth looking at.